USPA EQUINE MEDICATIONS TESTING REMINDER | U.S. POLO ASSN.

 What is a designated representative?

-The person who brings the horse to the designated testing area will be the one signing as witness to the testing process.
-This person can be the player, owner, groom, or any individual trusted by the Owner and/or Player to act as witness.
+The person who brings the horse to the designated testing area will sign as the witness to the testing process.
+This person can be the player, owner, groom or any individual trusted by the Owner and/or Player to act as a witness.

 Are some medications allowed?